danmsf/covid19-sim/SimCode/src/updating_app.md

 ## Adding a table data source
 In general, data should be called through a `class` in the `models.py` file.
-The filename can be accessed directly from `DEFAULTS` so you only need to run steps `2.` and `3.` above.
+The filename can be accessed directly from `DEFAULTS` so you only need to do steps `2.` and `3.` above.